Feeling pressure: 2020 champ Kenin loses at Australian Open

 Her departure meant three of the top nine seeded women already were gone before midway through Day 4 at a Grand Slam tournament where routines have been disrupted by the pandemic, joining No. 8 Bianca Andreescu (the 2019 U.S. Open champion) and No. 9 Petra Kvitova (a two-time Wimbledon winner) on the sidelines.

-Serena Williams remains the last woman to successfully defend a Grand Slam title — at Wimbledon way back in 2016.
+Serena Williams remains the last woman to successfully defend a Grand Slam title — at Wimbledon in 2016.

 Top-ranked Ash Barty did manage to avoid a surprise Thursday, but she blew a big lead in the second set and survived a shaky tiebreaker to get past Daria Gavrilova 6-1, 7-6 (7).